Get Help Today(855) 593-1695

 The Problem Of College Alcohol Abuse

-Drinking on college campuses is a popular activity for many students.
-Students often celebrate academic and social victories or attend parties where alcohol is widely available can often be the main way to socialize on college campuses.
-It is common for college students to have relaxed attitudes towards even dangerous levels of alcohol abuse and drink for a variety of reasons, including the general party environment.
+Drinking at college is a popular activity for many students.
+Parties where alcohol is widely available can often be the main way to socialize on college campuses.
+It is common for college students to have relaxed attitudes towards dangerous amounts of alcohol consumption.
 In particular binge drinking is a major problem.
-Unfortunately, college alcohol abuse has many serious personal, legal, financial, academic, and medical consequences.
+Unfortunately, college alcohol abuse can have many serious personal, legal, financial, academic, and medical consequences.

-Problems become apparent when college students don’t practice moderation when consuming alcoholic beverages and develop excessive alcohol-related habits.
-Reports reveal roughly 4 out of 5 college students abuse alcohol.
+Problems become apparent when college students don’t practice moderation when consuming alcoholic beverages and develop unhealthy drinking habits.
+Reports have revealed that roughly 4 out of 5 college students abuse alcohol.
 110,000 students aged 18 to 24 are arrested each year for alcohol-related violations like driving under the influence and being drunk in public.
 1,825 college students die every year from unintentional alcohol-related injuries.

 What Are The Risks Of College Alcohol Abuse?

 College students who abuse alcohol face unique risks that can have short and long-term effects.
-College students can easily transition from having 1 to 2 drinks per week, to 1 to 2 drinks per day, to 1 to 2 drinks per hour, and rapidly develop a tolerance for alcohol.
+College students can easily transition from having 1 to 2 drinks per week, to 1 to 2 drinks per day, to 1 to 2 drinks per hour.
+This progression can rapidly develop into a tolerance for alcohol.
 In addition to uncomfortable hangovers, students are at increased risk of:

 - Academic decline